• Skip to primary navigation

 Crescent Roll Carrots 8

-Rady from Byby’s Kingdom made these really fun looking carrots.
+Rady from Byby's Kingdom made these really fun-looking carrots.
 I like how they have a striped look.
-She filled here carrots with egg salad and dill.
-You can get her egg salad recipe here.
+She filled her carrots with egg salad and dill.

 Crescent Roll Carrots 9